-International Diplomatic Efforts to Address Iran's Nuclear Program
+Diplomatic History of Addressing Iran's Nuclear Program

 The JCPOA was the product of a long international effort to persuade Iran to negotiate limits on its nuclear program.
-That effort began when it was revealed by the United States that Iran was building facilities to enrich uranium.
-In 2003, France, Britain, and Germany (the "EU-3") opened a diplomatic track to negotiate curbs on Iran's program.
-On October 21, 2003, Iran pledged, in return for peaceful nuclear technology, to suspend uranium enrichment activities and sign and ratify the "Additional Protocol" to the NPT (allowing for enhanced inspections).
+In 2003, France, Britain, and Germany (the "EU-3") opened a diplomatic track to negotiate curbs on Iran's program, and in October 2003 they obtained an Iranian pledge, in return for receiving peaceful nuclear technology, to suspend uranium enrichment activities and sign and ratify the "Additional Protocol" to the NPT (allowing for enhanced inspections).
 Iran signed the Additional Protocol on December 18, 2003, although the Majles did not ratify it.